espresso/espresso/Assets.md

 # joining and displaying tags

-tags.join("  \n")
+tags.join("\n  \n")
 ```

 **Worth to note** that assets loader can skip assets mapper setup,
-that's it, you can load assets from an arbitrary location.
+that's it, you can load assets from any location.

 This will basically work for locations starting with: